-If the construction defect impacts on the regular use of the property, it could also concern secondary elements of the construction.
-The use of poor or inadequate materials can be considered as a serious defect, if this jeopardises living in the property and implies maintenance work.
+If the construction defect impacts on the regular use of the property, it may involve secondary elements of the construction.
+Thus, if the fault inhibits an owner’s ability to live in the property and implies maintenance work, the use of poor or inadequate materials may also constitute a serious defect.

-A good example of a serious defect might be the case of floor tile detachment in some areas of the apartment.
+For example, floor tile detachment in some areas of a property may constitute a slip and fall hazard.
 Another example could be poor sealing of the roof which allows water ingress.
-Both examples clearly explain that the notion of “serious construction defects” is quite broad.
+Both examples clearly demonstrate that the notion of serious construction defects is quite broad.

 The law limits the right to make a claim on a serious defect insurance policy to buyers who are private individuals.
-According to a more restrictive interpretation of the law, the buyer should also be defined as a “consumer”; this means that a buyer should only be entitled to trigger a claim on the policy if the property was purchased for personal use.
-The consequence is that any tenanted, entrepreneurial or professional use of the property would exclude the right to claim on the insurance policy.
+According to a more restrictive interpretation of the law, the buyer should be a “consumer”.
+In other words, an owner can only claim on the insurance policy if they purchased the property for personal use.
+The insurance policy excludes tenanted, entrepreneurial or professional use of the property.

 There are many risks related to buying off-plan property in Italy.
 We have written a number of posts on the subject, which you can access using our search tool.

 Off-plan property purchases in Italy are complex.
 There are many hidden risks.
 We would therefore always advise that you seek independent legal advice before signing any documents or paperwork.